SachinSAgrawal/Markdown-Cheatsheet/README.md

 # Markdown Cheatsheet

 ## About
 A cheatsheet for markdown document files and how to format text on them.
 I created this when I first started using Github a lot more and could never remember how to format anything properly.
 If you like this repository or found it useful, I would appreciate if you starred it or even shared it with your friends.
+I don't

 ## Usage
 Simply check out the [cheats](CHEATS.md) file, and toggle between `Preview` and `Code`!

 #### Included
-* Headers
+* Headings
 * Lists
 * Code Blocks
 * Formatting
 * Links
+* Lines
 * Checklists
+* Alerts
 * Tables
+* Embeds
+* Footnotes
 * ... and more!

 ## Contributors